Succession planning: preparing for future success

 Why succession planning matters

 In 2020, with the pandemic impacting businesses everywhere, CEO turnover dropped by 20% and hit a record low in the second quarter of the year.
-This was understandable, as chief executives sought to minimise further disruption and looked to keep some stability in the company.
+This was understandable, as chief executives sought to minimise further disruption and maintain stability within the company.
+However, this contrasted with peaks in 2019, which saw the highest number of resignations ever recorded.
+Today, the average tenure of a CEO continues to decline.
+According to the 2024 UK Spencer Stuart Board Index, the average tenure is just 5.2 years, continuing a three-year decline from 5.8 years in 2021.

-Whatever your industry, it is clear that succession planning matters now and in the future.
+Regardless of your industry, it is clear that succession planning plays a crucial role in ensuring business continuity.

 Download the guide